jhsotoglz/nlp-qtl-analysis/README.md

 # COM S 5790 – NLP Project 1

-This project implements preprocessing, word cloud generation, and Word2Vec training on a corpus of QTL-related research abstracts.
+This is the first project of the class COM S 5790, where we apply Natural Language Processing techniques to a collection of data.
+The goal is to practice key NLP methods such as word cloud visualization, Word2Vec embeddings, and phrase extraction.

-It follows the assignment tasks:
+## It follows the assignment tasks:

-- **Preprocessing (shared by Tasks 1–3):**
+- **Preprocessing:**
   0. Keep only abstracts with `Category == "1"`.
   1. Sentence split.
   2. Tokenize.